Let me first say thank you to all you awesome subscribers, followers, and readers for the support. You all are amazing. Thank you.

 Do companies send me free product?

-Let me first mention that I don’t do paid reviews.
+I don’t do paid reviews.
 I’m not saying all paid reviews are bad, but it can put a bad taste in someone’s mouth and I’d just rather avoid that.

 How about sponsorships?
 Well, I have a slightly different thought on that which I’ll touch on more here in a second, but I do buy the majority of the stuff I review.
 Mainly, it’s because I’m personally interested in the product, but yes, I do get offers to review products, and I categorize these offers into 2 camps: